Phosphenius/simple-lan-chat/README.md

-# Simple LAN Chat v0.1.0
+# Simple LAN Chat

-Usually no external dependencies required.
-It might be though, that your System is missing the Tkinter package.
+Usually no extra requirements.
+It might be though, that your Python installation is missing the python-tk package.
 This is often the case with Linux Ubuntu/Mint.